AdriaPm/Art-Audio_Bible/README.md

   - Which audio formats, libraries and audio management will our game have?

-  *Spoiler: In this case .OGG for music and .WAV for effects*.

 ## Example of an audio bible

 Click [here](https://ashleemccarthy.wordpress.com/2013/06/06/sound-design-document/) to see an example of audio bible.